reflectoring/reflectoring.github.io/content/blog/2022/2022-08-30-handling-timezones-in-spring.md

 - Additional complex date computations are available in conjunction with `java.time.Temporal` package, `java.time.Period` and `java.time.Duration` classes.
 - Methods are added to the legacy APIs to convert objects to `java.time.Instant` and let the legacy code use the newer APIs.

-## Dealing with timezones in a Spring Boot application
+## Dealing with Timezones in a Spring Boot application

 In this section, we will take a look at how to handle timezones when working with Spring Boot and JPA.

-### Introduction to the sample Spring Boot application
+### Introduction to a Sample Spring Boot application

 For demonstration purposes, we will use [this application](https://github.com/thombergs/code-examples/tree/master/spring-boot/timezones/SpringWebApplication) to look at how timezone conversions apply.
 This application is a Spring Boot application with MySQL as the underlying database.
 First, let's look at the database.